Negotiate a Better Lease? Know the Accounting and Tax Implications of Lease Inducements

-You’ve entered into negotiations for a new lease and the landlord has offered you incentives or inducements to entice you to sign the agreement.
+You’ve entered negotiations for a new lease and the landlord has offered you incentives or lease inducements to entice you to sign the agreement.

 The lease is signed and includes a tenant allowance to assist the lessee with the construction or improvement of the premises.

 1. How should the lease inducement be treated for Canadian accounting (ASPE) and tax purposes?